-Mean abundance of recruits has declined each year since 2009 (Figure 2a) while the abundance of post-recruits declined sharply between 2010 and 2011.
-Post-recruit abundance showed a slight increase between 2011 and 2012 (Figure 2b).
-From 2006 to 2010 there were year on year increases in post-recruit abundance, with abundance reaching the highest levels on record in 2009.
+Mean abundance of recruits has declined each year since 2009 (Fig. 2) while the abundance of post-recruits declined sharply between 2010 and 2011.
+Post-recruit abundance showed a slight increase between 2011 and 2012 (Fig. 2).
+From 2006 to 2010 there were year on year increases in post-recruit abundance, with abundance reaching the highest levels on record in 2010.

 Fig. 2.
-Abundance index for recruits (a) and post-recruits (b) used in the catch survey analysis model
+Abundance indices for recruits and post-recruits used in the catch survey analysis model